All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

-In a housing market crash, demand disappears even as supply continues growing.
-Because construction takes many months or even years to complete, it takes time for new supply to slow down to meet lower demand.
+In a real estate crash, demand disappears even as supply continues growing.
+Because construction takes many months or even years to complete, it takes time for new supply to slow down to meet lower housing demand.

-Most buyers get spooked by falling home prices.
+Buyers and sellers alike get spooked by falling home prices, and the entire real estate industry contracts.
 But at a certain point, prices drop low enough to spur demand again.
-Prices level off, and gradually start climbing again.
+Real estate prices level off, and gradually start climbing again in the recovery phase.

 Real estate values rise alongside demand, and then as values rise, supply follows suit.
-Homebuilders gradually pick up the pace of construction, and sellers increasingly grow tempted by high housing prices to list their home for sale, until once again supply starts outpacing demand.
+Property owners increasingly grow tempted by high housing prices to list their home for sale.
+Homebuilders gradually pick up the pace of construction, until once again housing inventory starts outpacing demand.
+Eventually a housing bubble can form, when prices outpace local supply and demand.

-Because a chart is worth a thousand words, here’s one courtesy of Marshall Funding:
+Because it’s worth a thousand words, here’s a real estate cycle chart courtesy of Marshall Funding:

-As a final note, keep in mind that housing markets are all local.
-Often, different cities will be in different phases of the housing cycle, and undergo real estate corrections at different times.
+As a final note, keep in mind that all housing markets are local.
+Often, different cities will be in different phases of the housing cycle, and undergo real estate crashes at different times.

-Real estate investors can make money at any phase of the housing cycle.
-But real estate market corrections create an especially juicy opportunity.
+Real estate investors can make money at any phase of the housing market cycle.
+But housing market crashes create an especially juicy opportunity.

 When other buyers are huddling on the sidelines and gnashing their teeth about lower home values, investors can buy at a discount.
 Think of it as an occasional “sale” on real estate.

 Nowadays, real estate investors lament “It’s so much harder to find a good deal than it was in 2013!”
-But they forget just how spooked most buyers and investors were in 2010-2014.
+But they forget just how spooked most buyers and investors were in 2009-2013.
 It’s easy now, after years of strong home value appreciation, to talk about how cheap real estate was back then.
-But most people were too scared to touch real estate at the time, and that’s why it was so cheap.
+But most people were too scared to touch real estate at the time — and that’s why it was so cheap.

 The next time prices drop in a housing market correction, instead of standing on the sidelines, consider investing instead.